thekyleliao/hackclub_edison/README.md

 Thank you for reading.
 You can become a member by filling out the form if you are an Edison student, and anyone is welcome to become a visitor.

+To contribute, fork this project, make edits on your copy, and make a pull request.
+Once approved the edits will appear.